nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 Stage I: Surveying the Field
   1. Find the right books on the subject you're interested it through syntopicon, librarians, references, experts in the field
   2. Using inspectional reading, confirm whether the books actually treat your subject matter or question and also to clarify your idea of the subject.
 The more you inspect the clearer the subject becomes.
+Your subject might not be clear before this step.

 Stage II: Syntopical Reading
-  1. Finding the relevant passages: do another inspectional read and note the relevant passages in the book that you will return to to read analytically.
+  1. Finding the relevant passages: do another inspectional read and note the relevant passages in the books that you will return to to read analytically.
 This step cannot be combined with the analytical read you did in stage I to include the book on the list.
 No matter your level of expertise.
   2. Bringing the authors to terms: you may not depend on the terms the authors use.
-Here you'll have to construct your own neutral terms and link each other's different use of keyword to them.
+Here you'll have to construct your own neutral terms and link each author's different use of keywords to them.
 This requires laser eyes to see beyond the language and into the terms.
 Subtly different words referring to the same terms.
   3. Getting the questions clear: as you read analytically the passages, you'll create questions that two or more of the others are answering.
 Sometimes without them knowing that they're treating the question.
   4. Defining the issues: group the issues that the answers to the questions highlight.
 Order them in such a way that throw the most light on the issue.
 More general at the top, then the most specific ones.
+Here, your work will start taking shape.
   5. Analyzing the discussion: show where each of the authors stand on the issues and how they think and treat each.
+Here you the discussion to tackle your questions.

 ## Adapting the Analytical Rules

-It is important to note here that the fifteen rules of reading, in the form in which they were presented toward the end of Chapter 11, do not apply to the reading of fiction and poetry.
+It is important to note here that the fifteen rules of analytical reading, in the form in which they were presented above, do not apply to the reading of fiction and poetry.
+And even for expository works, they must be looked at differently for each type of book: focus on one rule more than the other, reword a rule, etc...

 The outlining of the structure of an imaginative work is a different matter from the outlining of an expository book.
 Novels and plays and poems do not proceed by terms, propositions, and arguments—their fundamental content, in other words, is not logical, and the criticism of such works is based on different premises.
 Nevertheless, it would be a mistake to think that no rules at all apply to reading imaginative literature.

 ### Practical Books

 Questions that every practical book will have
 1. What are the author’s objectives?
 (Rule 4 adapted)
 2. What means for achieving them is he proposing?
 (Rule 8 adapted)

-The most important thing to remember about any practical book is that it can never solve the practical problems with which it is concerned.
-A theoretical book can solve its own problems.
-But a practical problem can only be solved by action itself.
-Your action.

-The practical author can give rules that they think will work for you, but it is you the reader in your own world and your own situation that must apply them.
-So you'll have to use your judgement in applying the author's rules or recommended actions and modifying them to suite your needs.
-He can never know what's right for you.

-A rule of conduct is practically true on two conditions: one is that it works; the other is that its working leads you to the right end, an end you rightly desire.
-Even if you think it works, but don't agree or are not interested in the end that it leads to, then the book has little practical use for you.

-The practical author has to be a propagandist to convince you of the goals he's proposing that you achieve.
-That's OK, as long as you're aware of the propaganda.
-What enters the heart without first going through the mind will come back at you and put the mind out of commission.
-Allow him to appeal to your emotions (thought -> emotion -> action, beware when the thought step is skipped) when your goals are aligned with his.
-It becomes motivation, not manipulation in that case.

 Two types of practical books
 1. Rule book (like this one)